 - Know, recognise, and diagnose the common reasons for failure and success in digital transformation projects.

 - Articulate ideas from your own disciplines, illustrating how they challenge and help us to overcome the limitations of techno-centricity.

 - Understand key concepts from Design Thinking and human-centred design, and how they address the limitations of a techno-centric approach.

 - Know how transdisciplinary Design Thinking combines diverse academic, artistic and professional disciplines to create teams capable of creating and implementing fresh ideas.

 - Systematically and creatively engage with new technologies, using methods from Design Thinking and Systems Thinking, so as to understand their implications, potential, and limitations.

 - Initiate and shape digital change projects with appropriate teams of experts and participants, playing the role of digital change agent (in this module limited to smaller projects that are feasible within the timescale).

 - Use, configure and advise on a core set of current and emerging technologies (including advanced Teams, VR, AR, mobile computing).

-- Articulate their own transformative journey reflectively, and empathise with the differing needs, ambitions and values of others.
+- Articulate your own transformative journey reflectively, and empathise with the differing needs, ambitions and values of others.

 We will use the same assessment approach that has worked well in our IATL Design Thinking modules.
 Students complete a series of design challenges (first individually, then in pairs, and then in small groups).
 Each student creates their own short account in the form of a design study (text, images, audio, and/or video as appropriate).
 Feedback is provided continually to help the students develop their responses.
 The studies are equivalent to 1,500 words in total.
 At the end of the module each student completes a 1,500-word reflective essay, describing how they engaged with the module, relating it to their home department and the Arts and Humanities more widely, evaluating the concepts and methods introduced, and sharing their vision as a digital change agent.